UniversalShading/.github/profile/README.md

-Universal Shading Language (USL) is new language for shading. `.usl` or `.us` extension will be used for USL files.
+Universal Shading Language (USL) is new language for shading. `.usl` and `.us` extensions will be used for USL files.
 The main goal of USL is simplfy shaders, provide mixins (expecially for common tasks) and translate universal language to vendor specific shaders.